 Diagnosis and treatment of dental pain which is us share and of short duration, arising from exposed dentin surfaces and not related to any other dental disease.
 May also be referred to as dentin sensitivity, sensitive dentin, DH or DHS.

 - 166 Human trafficking

 Education about the trade of humans, most commonly for the purpose of sexual slavery, forced labor, or commercial sexual exploitation for the trafficker or others.
 This may encompass providing a spouse in the context of forced marriage or the extraction of organs or tissues, including for surrogacy and ova removal.
 Human trafficking can occur within a country or trans-nationally.
 Human trafficking is a crime against the person because of the violation of the victim's rights of movement through coercion and because of their commercial exploitation.
 Human trafficking is the trade in people, and does not necessarily involve the movement of the person from one place to another.

 - Emerging concepts, techniques, therapies and technology

-Emerging Therapies related to dentistry that do not fit into other categories or dental disciplines; i.e. Ozone therapy.
+Emerging Therapies related to dentistry that does not fit into other categories or dental disciplines; i.e. Ozone therapy.

 - Product/technology training